-Guglielmo Trentin (research director) has worked in the field of Educational Technology since 1985 at the Institute of Educational Technology (ITD) of the Italian National Research Council (CNR).
+Guglielmo Trentin, graduate in electronic engineering with a specialization in ICT, is Research Director at the Institute of Educational Technology (ITD) of the Italian National Research Council (CNR).

-He has the National Scientific Qualification as full professor in the sector 11/D2 - Methodologies of Teaching, Special Education and Educational Research.
+In 2014 he obtained the National Scientific Qualification as full professor in the sector 11/D2 - Methodologies of Teaching, Special Education and Educational Research.

 In 1998 he was appointed member of a special commission of the Italian Ministry of Education established to define the national guidelines on the use of ICT in in-service teacher training.

 In 2008 he received the 13th Knowledge Management Forum Award assigned for the research on “Informal learning and endogenous knowledge growth: how to evaluate the effects of a community of practice”

 In the latest years he has investigated the always-on education that takes place in the so called "hybrid learning spaces" i.e. the spaces that are determined by the interpenetration of the real and the virtual dimensions of the spaces where the teaching-learning processes take place.

 These studies were the starting point for a more general and careful reflection on how hybrid learning spaces can become the ideal humus for seamless learning processes.

 More recently, intrigued by multi-modal/multi-surface conversational applications (eg chatbots), he has launched two research lines aimed at exploring their potential (a) in the second language learning and (b) in the I-Mooc (or interactive Mooc) online tutoring.

 Guglielmo Trentin has authored and co-authored more than 300 papers, 24 books and 7 patents on the themes of educational technology and, in particular, on the use of network and mobile technology in education.